ThornDuke/fb2k-title-format/README.md

 Complete code snippets are provided for all tags and functions.

+### Commands

+The plugin provides the command `ctrl+K ctrl+Z` (`cmd+k cmd+Z` on Mac) to group a block of code into a single line.
+This is useful when a complex script has been written on multiple lines of text but needs to be copied into a single line of input text in the Foobar2000 interface.

 ## Usage

 Open a file with the `.f2k` extension to activate syntax highlighting and snippets.